Ida Auken

-Ida Margrete Meier Auken (born 22 April 1978, in Frederiksberg) is a Danish politician and member of the Folketing for the Social Democrats political party.
+Ida Margrete Meier Auken (born 22 April 1978) is a Danish politician and member of the Folketing for the Social Democrats political party.
 She has been a member of parliament since 2007.
 She was Minister for the Environment of Denmark from 2011 to 2014.
 Until 2014 she was a member of the Socialist People's Party, after which she moved to the Danish Social Liberal Party.
 In 2021, she switched to the Social Democrats.

+Internationally, Auken is best known for her 2016 article on the World Economic Forum (WEF), originally titled "Welcome to 2030.
+I own nothing, have no privacy, and life has never been better", summarized as "You'll own nothing and be happy", a phrase that has been used by critics who accuse the WEF of desiring restrictions on ownership of private property.

 Background

 Her mother is Margrete Auken and her late uncle was Svend Auken.
-Like her mother, she is a priest of the Church of Denmark having graduated with a Master's degree in theology from the University of Copenhagen in 2006.
+Like her mother, she is a priest of the Church of Denmark, having graduated with a Master's degree in theology from the University of Copenhagen in 2006.

-Auken is member of the advisory board of Vigga.us, a Danish company that produces organic children's clothing after the circular idea, so that the clothes can be rented and reused.
+Auken is a member of the advisory board of Vigga.us, a Danish company that produces organic children's clothing after the circular idea, so that the clothes can be rented and reused.
 Auken is also a member of Old Brick's advisory board, which is a Danish company that cleans and recycles used bricks.
-Auken is also member of the advisory board of EMG, an international CSR and sustainability consultancy founded in the Netherlands, which advises in sustainable development and Cradle to Cradle certified products.
+Auken is also member of the advisory board of EMG, an international CSR and sustainability consultancy founded in the Netherlands, which advises on sustainable development and cradle-to-cradle certified products.